 CoinEx wins Best Cryptocurrency Exchange title at International Business Magazine

-CoinEx CEO Haipo Yang is a pioneer in blockchain and cryptocurrency, dedicated to advancing the industry.
-As a founder of ViaBTC, his technical expertise has shaped CoinEx into a global leader in crypto exchanges, driving innovation and growth.

-CoinEx was announced as the winner of the title for its outstanding performance in enhancing security, user experience, and transparency within cryptocurrency

-DUBAI, UNITED ARAB EMIRATES, February 12, 2025 /EINPresswire.com/ -- CoinEx, a global cryptocurrency exchange company was recently adjudged as the ‘Best Cryptocurrency Exchange 2024’ by Dubai-based business news portal, International Business Magazine.
+HONG KONG, Feb.
+14, 2025 (GLOBE NEWSWIRE) -- CoinEx, a global cryptocurrency exchange company was recently adjudged as the ‘Best Cryptocurrency Exchange 2024’ by Dubai-based business news portal, International Business Magazine.
 The award was announced by the elite jury members on the basis of several criteria that reviewed the performance of CoinEx for 2024.

 The jury carefully examined multiple factors of the nominees.
 The winner was selected based on the innovative technology adopted by the platform, ensuring high efficiency and stability.
 Additionally, special consideration was given to the platform’s strict adherence to regulatory compliance, especially anti-money laundering measures.
 CoinEx’s high trading volume and liquidity in cryptocurrencies were key factors in the jury’s decision to favor CoinEx.
 The jury also expressed satisfaction with the overall user experience design of the platform and the competitive fees for transactions, deposits, and withdrawals.
 Special attention was given to CoinEx’s effective customer support and transparency.
 Furthermore, the jury highly praised CoinEx’s professional products and services, with the platform offering expert-driven support that helps users make informed decisions in the complex crypto market.